gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 OpenStack, specifically:

 MySQL
-    mysql databased is used for the saving services' related information.
+    mysql databased is used together with the RabbitMQ messaging system for storing and sharing information about the status of the cloud.

+FIXME: mention that other database solutions can be implemented (Postgres, ...?)

 RabbitMQ
-    Messaging service used for the communication between two nova components.
+    Messaging service used for inter-process communication among various OpenStack components.

+FIXME: mention that also zeromq can be used (and possibly others?)

 Keystone
-    OpenStack service which provides authentication.
-In our setup we will store login, password and tokens in the MySQL db.
+    OpenStack service which provides the authentication service and works as a catalog of the various services available on the cloud.
+Differenet backends can be used: in our setup we will store login, password and tokens in a MySQL db.

-nova-api
-    OpenStack API endpoint.
-It is used by the web interface, command line tools and API clients.

-nova-scheduler
-    OpenStack scheduler service which decide how and where to dispatch volume and compute requests.
+nova
+    OpenStack *orchestrator*: it works as a main API endpoint for Horizon and for command line tools, schedule the requests, talks to the other OpenStack components to provide the requested resources, setup and run the virtual machines.
+It is thus composed of multiple services: **nova-api**, **nova-scheduler**,
+    **nova-conductor** etc...

 nova-network
     OpenStack service used to configure the network of the VMs and to